 Empathy through Employee Advocacy

-Social media gives individuals access not only to companies, but also to the individuals who work for companies: from marketing and sales all the way through to HR, product development and senior management.
+Social media gives individuals access not only to companies, but also to the individuals who work for companies.
+Ranging from marketing and sales all the way through to HR, product development and senior management.
 When, as part of an employee advocacy program, all employees are encouraged to share company content and add their own insights, the ripple effects are many.

 More than a Feeling